k8redfern/cs2XX-ComputerArchitecture/site/topics/numbers/number-bases.rst

 =============

 * Get your computer at home :doc:`set up for the course </getting-set/getting-set>`
+* Read Chapter 1 of your text

+    * 19 pages

-* Read Chapter X of your text
+* Read Chapter 2 of your text

-    * X pages
+    * 23 pages